-Rhythmically Speaking 2017 marks the ninth installment of our annual production featuring the work of local and national choreographers working in jazz and American vernacular dance.
+Rhythmically Speaking 2017 marks the ninth installment of our annual production featuring the work of local and national choreographers making jazz and American vernacular dance.
 This year’s production, exploring how rhythm and groove serve as means to both escape and connect, will feature the work of:

 (Photo by Bill Cameron)